FMCorz/moodle-block_stash/README.md

 When viewing the content the object will now appear.
 Note that teachers cannot pick up the objects, for them they will always re-appear.

+### Creating a trade (item exchange)

+1. Create at least two items (see creating an item above)
+2. Click the create trade widget button.
+3. Add items to gain on the left side and items to lose on the right.
+4. Once saved click on the trade name and copy the code snippet.
+5. Directly paste the code snippet into any location that has an editor.

 Recommended plugins
 -------------------

 ### Stash filter

 This [filter plugin](https://moodle.org/plugins/filter_stash) makes it easier and more reliable to add the items to your course content.
 We very highly recommend you to use it.
+This is a requirement to use the trading feature.

 ### Stash availability